acend/kubernetes-basics-training/content/labs/08.0 /_index.en.md

 **Tip:** You can also copy local files into a pod using `kubectl cp`.
 Be aware that the `tar` binary has to be present inside the container and on your operating system in order for this to work!
 Install `tar` on UNIX systems with e.g. your package manager, on Windows there's e.g. [cwRsync](https://www.itefix.net/cwrsync).
 If you cannot install `tar` on your host, there's also the possibility of logging into the pod and using `curl -O [URL]`.

-## Task: LAB8.5: Springboot Deployment Password from Secret

-Analogue to the `MYSQL_PASSWORD` environment variable, remove the value of the `SPRING_DATASOURCE_PASSWORD` environment variable and instead insert a reference to the secret which contains the password.

 ---

 ## Solution: LAB8.4